ajoberstar/andrewoberstar.com/_posts/2012-03-10-7-languages-prolog.md

         Square1, Square2, Square3, Square4]).
 ```

 The exercise was to expand that solution for 6x6 and 9x9.
 That would have either meant a lot of typing and no thinking or an extreme amount of thinking trying to generalize a solution.
 I just didn't grasp the though process required for Prolog enough to try that.

 Prolog has some fascinating use cases.
-At the beginning of the chapter, the author interviewed someone who had writting a masters thesis on predicting the behavior of a trained dolphin, given the rules the dolphin was taught.
+At the beginning of the chapter, the author interviewed someone who had writing a masters thesis on predicting the behavior of a trained dolphin, given the rules the dolphin was taught.
 Apparently, Prolog also has a lot of use in natural language processing, with the IBM Watson computer even being partially written in it.

 The end result is that Prolog doesn't click for me.
-I would need a lot more time with it, than I want to spend.
+I would need a lot more time with it than I want to spend.
 Especially considering I don't see any direct use cases for Prolog in the stuff I like to play around with.

 Next up is Scala.